hotwax/oms-documentation/documents/retail-operations/order-management/troubleshooting/orderAttributeMissing.md

 ## Scenario 1: Order Missing Metafields in OMS

-To ensure consistency between Hotwax Commerce and Shopify, we need to verify if an order has the Order Metafields in Shopify.
-If an order in Shopify has meta fields that are missing in the OMS, this might happen if the [`Import order Attribute`](https://docs.hotwax.co/documents/v/retail-operations/workflow/job-workflows/orders#order-item-attribute) is not running or if the job runs before the meta field is added by Shopify.
-In such cases, the meta fields should be manually added as order attributes to the OMS in the order attribute section on the view order page.
+To ensure consistency between HotWax Commerce and Shopify, verify if an order has the Order Metafields in Shopify.
+Typically, the attributes will sync automatically later.

-For example, if the `CustomerID` is missing in OMS but available in Shopify, you need to map the `CustomerID` in OMS in the OrderAttribute section on the OrderView page.
+If an order in Shopify has meta fields that are missing in OMS, it could be due to one of the following:

+`Import Order Metafield` Job Not Running: The job responsible for importing metafields might not be running.
+Ensure that this job is scheduled and operating correctly in  HotWax Commerce

+Check Job Scheduling in NiFi: Verify that the job responsible for importing metafields and placing them on SFTP is scheduled and functioning as expected in NiFi.

+Verify SFTP Import in OMS: Ensure OMS is properly configured to import metafields from SFTP.

+Manual addition of meta fields in OMS should be considered only if the above checks are confirmed and the issue persists.

-**Note:** Ensure the correct spelling when manually adding the tag in the OMS.
+Note: If manual addition is necessary, ensure correct spelling and format when adding tags in OMS.

 ## Scenario 2: Order Missing Metafields in both OMS and Shopify